Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 -2: Second solution: In each of these directories, you will find a script: runAllTests.sh .
 This script will run the benchmark, for every language (and variant).

 -3: Third solution: stay here: The script runAllBenchmarks.sh  will run everything for you.
 Then enter individial directories, and look at README.md to know how to exploit the results.
-Note that his will take a __long time__ to run, and potential problems will be difficult to fiagnose.
+Note that his will take a __long time__ to run, and potential problems will be difficult to diagnose.

 The __first solution is certainly the safest__.